gyaresu/gyaresu.github.com/_posts/2013-11-22-rands-on-management.md

 ---
 {% include JB/setup %}

-[Michael "Rands" Lopp\'s](http://randsinrepose.com/archives/category/management/) management articles.
+[Michael 'Rands' Lopp's](http://randsinrepose.com/archives/category/management/) management articles.
 I find all of his work interesting and a great deal of it inspirational.

 Good managment and inspirational leadership are almost entirely absent from my life experience.